evansd/whitenoise/docs/index.rst

        },
    }

-For older Django versions and more details, including on setting up CloudFront and other CDNs see the :doc:`Using WhiteNoise with Django <django>` guide.
+For more details, including on setting up
+CloudFront and other CDNs see the :doc:`Using WhiteNoise with Django <django>` guide.